 Completed in 2005 at an expense of half a billion euros, the Copenhagen Opera House is one of the city’s newest and most expensive attractions.
 The 14 stories display impressive design, including Sicilian Perlatino marble, light sculptures, and over 100,000 sheets of gold leaf.

 Visit the Jelling stones, massive runestones dating all the way back to the 10th century.
 Declared a UNESCO Heritage Site in 1994, this site is worth checking out with a scenic train ride from Aarhus.

 The Little Mermaid statue was placed at Langelinie Pier in 1913 as a tribute to author Hans Christian Andersen.
 Despite its relatively small size (about four feet), it remains the most iconic sculpture of the country.
 The pier also offers shopping and dining.

 To learn about Denmark’s history, visit the Glyptoteket Art Museum, which houses a collection of over 10,000 pieces of art and artifacts, or see 14,000 years of history at the Danish National Museum.

 The Kronborg Castle, a UNESCO World Heritage Site made famous by Shakespeare’s Hamlet, is an hour’s drive from Copenhagen and well worth the visit, especially in August during the Shakespeare festival.

 The happiness, history and "hygge" of Denmark is sure to leave its mark on you.
 There are a variety of cruise itineraries that allow you to explore this magical country in style, such as Viking, Cunard, Tauck, Silversea and Oceania to name a few.

 Contact CruiseInsider today to get happy and plan your unforgettable journey to Denmark by calling (877) 734-6858.

-6 Tips for Taking a Family River Cruise
+Simple Tips for Planning a Group Cruise